Skip to main content

 • Surgery: Severe cases may require surgery.
 If there are bone or tissue fragments present in the joint, surgical removal is needed to prevent further injury and restore the fluid motion of the knee.

 Knee buckling is a simple health issue, but learning its cause and determining a treatment can save you from annoying and embarrassing moments.
-If your knee isn't improving on its own, it may get worse with time, so start the search for a cause and cure sooner than later.
+If your knee isn't improving on its own, it may get worse with time, so start the search for a cause and cure sooner rather than later.

 FAQs about buckling knee